m-akbarfauzi/github-documentation/ReadME.md

 ## 5. Commit the repository

 ```
-git commint -m "this is my first repository"
+git commit -m "this is my first repository"
 ```
 ## 6. Adding remote on GitHub